Truffle: United States

+Uses

 Because of their high price and their strong aroma, truffles are used sparingly.
 Supplies can be found commercially as unadulterated fresh produce or preserved, typically in a light brine.

 Their chemical compounds infuse well with fats such as butter, cream, cheeses, avocados, and coconut cream.

-As the volatile aromas dissipate quicker when heated, truffles are generally served raw and shaved over warm, simple foods where their flavour will be highlighted, such as buttered pasta or eggs.
+As the volatile aromas dissipate quicker when heated, truffles are generally served raw and shaved over warm, simple foods which highlight their flavour, such as buttered pasta or eggs.
 Thin truffle slices may be inserted into meats, under the skins of roasted fowl, in foie gras preparations, in pâtés, or in stuffings.
 Some speciality cheeses contain truffles, as well.
 Truffles are also used for producing truffle salt and truffle honey.

 While chefs once peeled truffles, in modern times, most restaurants brush the truffle carefully and shave it or dice it with the skin on to make the most of the valuable ingredient.
 Some restaurants stamp out circular discs of truffle flesh and use the skins for sauces.

 Oil

 Truffle oil is used as a lower-cost and convenient substitute for truffles, to provide flavouring, or to enhance the flavour and aroma of truffles in cooking.
-Some products called "truffle oils" contain no truffles or include pieces of inexpensive, unprised truffle varietals, which have no culinary value, simply for show.
+Some products called "truffle oils" contain no truffles or include pieces of inexpensive, unprized truffle varietals, which have no culinary value, simply for show.
 The vast majority is oil that has been artificially flavoured using a synthetic agent such as 2,4-dithiapentane.

 The scientific name is included on the ingredient list of truffle oils infused with natural truffles.